How Eatomate Works

 Food Matching Engine▼

-When no match is found (>80% confidence threshold), Mistral AI generates a complete recipe variant with:
+When no match is found (>80% confidence threshold), Mistral AI generates a complete recipe with:

 - Ingredient list with quantities and classes